 Martyr’s Day in Uganda

-Martyrs’ Day is a public holiday that’s observed in Uganda on the 3rd of June each year.
+Martyrs’ Day is a public holiday observed in Uganda on the 3rd of June each year.
 It commemorates the 45 martyrs who were killed by order of Buganda King Kabaka Mwanga II between 1885 and 1887.

-King Mwanga saw foreign missions as a threat to his kingdom and his rule, so he began a program of expelling missionaries and threatening converts to renounce their new face or face the penalty of death.
+King Mwanga saw foreign missions as a threat to his kingdom and his rule, so he began a program of expelling missionaries and threatening converts to renounce their new faith or face the penalty of death.
 His actions would end up working against him, however, and led to a revolution that would overthrow him in 1888.

 The History Of Martyrs’ Day In Uganda